-We’re excited to announce that, as part of our ambitious What’s Next plan, Omnisend (previously Soundest) has added the optional Double Opt-In feature to all our forms.
+We’re excited to announce that, as part of our ambitious What’s Next plan, Omnisend has added the optional Double Opt-In feature to all our forms.

-That’s right—from now on you can choose to add the double opt-in feature on your signup forms to increase the quality and integrity of your subscriber list.
+That’s right—from now on you can choose to add the double opt-in feature on your signup forms to increase the quality and integrity of your contacts.

 What is Double Opt-In?